Dual Use Tech Regulation

 Projects

 We helped set up a spyware litigation and advocacy coalition; the PEGA coalition.
 The coalition was officially launched on June 18th 2025, from EDRi's offices.
 As part of this coalition we already intervened in a Polish case that reached the European Court of Human Rights, the Brezja case.
-This case's stakes are high as it involves a Pegasus target whose phone communications were extracted, including 10 years of text messages that were later reorganised to rebuild a new narrative.
-This is a powerful illustration that spyware is a powerful tool to support the tampering with evidence by authorities.
-Here is our joint intervention.
+This case's stakes are high as it involves a Pegasus target whose phone communications were extracted, including 10 years of text messages.
+Data extracted was later reorganised and sometimes merged to build a new narrative.
+Such actions by authorities are akin to digital sabotage of target citizens.
+The tampering with data was probably not done directly on the phones, to not raise the suspicions of victims.
+It must nonetheless be stressed that tampering directly with the primary source of data, i.e. here targets’ phones, is made possible by powerful hacking tools like Pegasus.

-Still, a past project may be relevant to mention.
+A past project may be relevant to mention.
 In 2019 Data Rights' Director, Lori Roussey, was granted the right to intervene in Privacy International's proceedings against the use of hacking by the UK's intelligence, security and cyber agency (the GCHQ).
 More details in the resources section below, and here.

 Resources